That old car sitting unused could cost you far more than you think. Before you leave it abandoned, here’s what every Ontario car owner should know.

 Also Read: 5 Signs It’s Time to Scrap Your Old Car: A Canadian Driver’s Checklist

-How Ontario Cities Handle Abandoned Vehicles
+How Cities in Ontario Handle Abandoned Vehicles

 Cities across Canada have increased efforts to deal with abandoned vehicles.
 In cities like Toronto, abandoned vehicle complaints are common and handled by the Toronto Police Parking Enforcement Unit, which removes these cars to keep streets clear and safe.